BiagioAntonelli/BiagioAntonelli.github.io/_posts/2024-03-07-AI-Generated-Music-Videos.md

     # ... rest of the code ...
 ```

-### Future Improvements
+### Reflections and Future Improvements

+It's crazy how easily is becoming to create cool things with AI, and without even needing ML skills, just basic programming skills.

-An interesting next step would be to automatically generate image prompts based on song lyrics.
+Regarding the experiment, an interesting next step would be to automatically generate image prompts based on song lyrics.
 This could create a more cohesive narrative in the music videos.
 The process would look something like this:

 1. Split lyrics into time-based chunks
 2. For each chunk, generate: